mysteriumnetwork/documentation/content/developers/node.md

 description: How to start working on Mysterium node
 ---

 This section will explain how to run, build and test node during development.
-If you haven't yet to set up your environment please follow the [Environment setup](/developers/) guide first.
+If you are yet to set up your environment please follow the [environment setup](/developers/) guide first.

-If after reading this you have more questions try exploring the [code](https://github.com/mysteriumnetwork/node) and the commands mentioned or reach to us and our community over at <a href="https://discord.com/invite/n3vtSwc">Discord.</a>
+You can check out our source code on [Github](https://github.com/mysteriumnetwork/node) and talk to us and our community over at <a href="https://discord.com/invite/n3vtSwc">Discord.</a>

 ### Forking